dandumont/docs/index.md

 ---
 layout: home
 permalink: "/"
-title: Athena Jekyll Theme
+title: CPE Documentation

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+The home for all things CPE